LefalChizzle/AdventOfCode/README.md

 # AdventOfCode
-This is my advent of code solution
+These are my advent of code solutions

 i stupidly did most of this on my school account, which is why only 2019+ is actually here

 i might go back and do the others later

-Leaderboard code for CHB: 807107-2bc5d855
+Leaderboard code for CHB alumni leaderboard: 807107-2bc5d855